Rosalía Arteaga

+Rosalía Arteaga Serrano (born 5 December 1956) is an Ecuadorian politician who served as the 39th president of Ecuador for two days in 1997 from 9 to 11 February.
+She previously served as the 40th vice president under President Abdalá Bucaram from 1996 until his removal from office 1997, a role she subsequently retained under President Fabián Alarcón after stepping down from the presidency until March 1998.
+She is the country's first ever female head of state.

-Rosalía Arteaga Serrano (born 5 December 1956) is an Ecuadorian politician who served as the country's first female head of state as acting president for a few days in 1997.
-Arteaga announced her intention to serve as Secretary-General of the United Nations in the 2021 selection, though incumbent António Guterres was appointed to a second term in office.
+Arteaga announced her intention to stand for secretary-general of the United Nations in the 2021 selection, though incumbent António Guterres was ultimately appointed to a second term in office.

 Early life and education

 Arteaga was born in Cuenca, Ecuador and attended the University of Cuenca.

+Political career

-Presidency
+First Vice Presidency (1996-1997)

+Arteaga became vice president in 1996, following the election of Abdalá Bucaram as president.
+However, the first frictions between Bucaram and Arteaga became evident after just a month of being in power: when Bucaram traveled to the 10th Rio Group Summit in Cochabamba (Bolivia) in September 1996, he did not entrust her with power.
+Their problems were never overcome throughout the short-lived Bucaram administration.